-You may think finger picking may not only seem hard, but it can be also be hard if you don’t get expensive lessons.
+You may think finger picking may not only seem hard, but it can also be hard if you don’t get expensive lessons.

 Well, I’m here to tell you that you’re wrong.
 Finger picking can be easy if you learn a few basic finger picking techniques.

 First off, you need to strengthen your fingers for guitar playing.
 There are many ways to do this, but the safest and in my opinion most efficient way is to use a stress ball.
-Instead of smothering the ball with your fingers and palm, squeeze it gently between the tips of your fingers until they can almost touch through its body.
+Instead of smothering the ball with your fingers and palm, squeeze it gently between the tips of your fingers until they can almost touch its body.

 Repeat as many times as you can.
 The motion should be slow and methodical as to avoid any potential injury.
 You will soon notice your finger becoming tired.
-This is do to them being a bit weak, but soon enough you will find them strengthening.
+This is due to them being a bit weak, but soon enough you will find them strengthening.

 One thing I do not recommend is a spring loaded resistance gripper such as a Gripmaster, as these can cause carpal tunnel by putting too much strain on the delicate tendons of the wrist.